NeneWang/docs/docs/posts/guide/other.md

-Here more miscalaneous tips such as:
+Here more miscellaneous tips such as:

 - Giving presentations
 - Writing Blogs